MichelSaremi/AssignmentOne/README.md

 Contains the html, css and js files for The komputer store app

 ## Dependecies
-Nothing!
-Run TheKomputerStore.html file from the browser.
+Put all files in the same folder and run TheKomputerStore.html file from the browser.

 ## Author and maintainer
 MichelSaremi